lyzadanger/lyza-dot-com/src/content/posts/2016/01/12/making-a-service-worker/index.md

 The steps to do this are:

 1. Tell the `install` event to hang on and not complete until I've done what I need to do by using `event.waitUntil`.
 2. Open the appropriate `cache` and stick the static assets inside of it by using `Cache.addAll`.
+In [progressive web app](https://developers.google.com/web/progressive-web-apps?hl=en) parlance, these assets make up my _application shell_.

 In `/serviceWorker.js`, expanding the `install` handler: